Eliminating Barrel File Side Effects in Tree-Shaking

 Gotchas & edge cases

 export *re-exports are the worst offenders.
-Prefer explicit named re-exports (export { Button } from './button') — wildcards force the analyzer to treat the whole sibling surface as reachable.sideEffects: falseis a lie if a module mutates globals on import.
+Prefer explicit named re-exports (export { Button } from './button') — wildcards force the analyzer to treat the whole sibling surface as reachable.
+The symptom is a barrel that leaks even after you setsideEffects: false, because the star hides which names it contributes and the analyzer keeps their union.
+Root cause: aexport * from './x'line whose target module has an effect, or simply too many exports to prune confidently.
+Fix by rewriting to named re-exports; confirm by rebuilding and checking the treemap no longer lists the sibling’s vendor deps.sideEffects: falseis a lie if a module mutates globals on import.
 Registering a custom element, patching a prototype, or injecting CSS at module scope is a real side effect.
-Enumerate those files instead of blanket-disabling.optimizePackageImportsonly covers listed packages.
+The symptom here is nastier than a size regression — it is a runtime bug, because the bundler believed your promise and dropped a module that was supposed to run.
+Root cause: a blanketfalseon a package that contains at least one impure module.
+Fix by enumerating exactly those files in thesideEffectsarray (["**/*.css", "./src/register.ts"]); confirm by grepping the package for top-level statements that touchwindow,document,customElements, orimport './something.css'.optimizePackageImportsonly covers listed packages.
 It is an allowlist, not automatic.
-Add each barrel-heavy dependency explicitly, and remember it is a Next.js feature — plain Vite needs the deep-import ormoduleSideEffectsroute.- esbuild prunes barrels less aggressively than Rollup. esbuild honors
+The symptom is one dependency still ballooning the bundle while its neighbors are lean — the lean ones are on the list and the fat one is not.
+Add each barrel-heavy dependency explicitly, and remember it is a Next.js feature — plain Vite needs the deep-import ormoduleSideEffectsroute.
+Confirm by diffing the treemap before and after adding the package name; a covered package’s siblings vanish from the chunk.- esbuild prunes barrels less aggressively than Rollup. esbuild honors

 sideEffectsbut skips some control-flow analysis Rollup performs.
-If a barrel survives an esbuild minify-only pass, validate against the Rollup-drivenvite buildoutput, which is what ships. - TypeScript path aliases hide the barrel.
+If a barrel survives an esbuild minify-only pass, validate against the Rollup-drivenvite buildoutput, which is what ships.
+The trap is running a quickesbuild --bundlesanity check, seeing the leak, and “fixing” a bundle that was never going to ship that way — or the reverse, seeing esbuild keep a sibling and assuming production will too.
+Confirm the real behavior only against the production Rollup build. - TypeScript path aliases hide the barrel.

 Related